3DiVi/face-sdk/doc/en/development/face_estimation.md

 ## Liveness

 The main purpose of liveness estimation is to prevent spoofing attacks (using a photo of a person instead of a real face).
-Currently, you can estimate liveness in one of two ways - [by processing a depth map](#depthlivenessestimator) or [by processing an RGB image](#livenessestimator) from your camera.
+Currently, you can estimate liveness in one of three ways - [by processing a depth map](#depthlivenessestimator), [by processing an IR image](#irlivenessestimator) or [by processing an RGB image](#livenessestimator) from your camera.

 Learn how to estimate liveness of a face in our tutorial [Liveness Detection](../tutorials/liveness_detection.md).